Para-Lang/para-compiler/docs/source/lang_ref/statements/selection_statement.rst

     so-called lookup table, where integers are strictly enforced, meaning that other values will need to be compared using an :ref:`if statement<If Statement>`

-Those ``cases`` are not like in if-statements limited to their own branch, but ``cases`` can fall-through (enter blocks of other cases) if no `break` statement is used.
-This means that the ``cases`` actually define `entry-points` for the code that was written inside these cases.
+Those cases are not like in if-statements limited to their own branch, but can fall-through (enter blocks of other cases) if no `break` statement is used.
+This means that the cases actually define "entry-points" for the code that was written inside these cases.

 It will execute all code downwards from the point it reached a compare that returned ``true``.
-This can be stopped though using a `break` statement, which will abort any further execution.
+This can be stopped though using the ``break`` keyword, which will abort any further execution.

-If no case is met, the ``default`` branch is called if it exists.
+If no case is met, the ``default`` branch is executed if it exists.

 ..
 Warning::

+    The ``switch`` statement in Para-C copies the behaviour of the regular C statement and so this should be taken into consideration when using it:

-    If the ``default`` keyword is hit, every case after it will **not** be compared against anymore, since ```default``` always returns ``true``.
-Fall-through will still work though, but the `case` will practically be useless with the exception of the code written inside the block.
+    If the ``default`` keyword is hit, while there are still other valid cases after it exist, every case after it will **not** be compared against anymore.

+    Fall-through will still work though, but the cases after will practically be useless.
+With the exception of the code written inside the block being executed.

 Syntax
 ------